-The COVID-19 outbreak in the United States and specifically in New Jersey has caused disruption of the County's normal financial operations with the County office closed to the public and minimal staff working on site.
-Though the impact on the County's operations cannot be reasonably estimated at this date, it is likely that there will be an impact on fees collected by the Office of the County Clerk.
+The COVID-19 outbreak in the United States and specifically in New Jersey has caused disruption of the Office of the Sheriff's normal financial operations with the county office closed to the public and minimal staff working on site.
+Though the impact on the Office of the Sheriff's operations cannot be reasonably estimated at this date, it is likely that there will be an impact on the fees and deposits collected by the Office of the Sheriff.

-COUNTY OF WARREN OFFICE OF THE CLERK SCHEDULE OF CASH
+COUNTY OF WARREN OFFICE OF THE SHERIFF SCHEDULE OF CASH